OfficeDev/office-scripts-docs/docs/resources/samples/excel-samples.md

 ### Filter a table

-This sample filters a table using the values in one of the columns.
+This sample filters an existing table using the values in one of the columns.

 ```TypeScript
 function main(workbook: ExcelScript.Workbook) {